 “Unless other countries lower their tax rates to match our lower rates, we expect about $9.5 trillion of new capital to flow into the United States,” says Kotlikoff.

 The new capital will be invested, create new jobs and make existing jobs more productive.
-The average household will experience about a $3,500 boost in annual wage income.
+The average household will experience about a $4,000 boost in annual wage income.
+An average-age, average-income household can expect lifetime gains in the neighborhood of $60,000 to $70,000.

 “Workers, not shareholders will be the big winners from corporate tax reform,” Kotlikoff said.